milg15/AreYouTheOne/README.md

  For the first time you run, make sure this is set to False (unless you have the allmatches.p file already!)
  Then you can change it to True in order to run faster. load_from_file = False

+Fork note:
+This has been used for the Latin America Version of are you the one